elkhouryk/RS-TransCLIP/README.md

 <ins>Notes:</ins>

-* Text embeddings will generate 106 individual text embeddings for each Vision-Language Models/dataset combination, the exhaustive lsit of all text prompts can be foudn in run_featuregeneration.py.
+* Text embeddings will generate 106 individual text embeddings for each VLM/dataset combination, the exhaustive list of all text prompts can be found in run_featuregeneration.py.
 * When generating Image embeddings, the run_featuregeneration.py script will also generate the ground truth labels and store them in "classes.pt".
-These labels will be used for evalaution.
+These labels will be used for evaluation.
 * Please refer to run_featuregeneration.py to control all the respective arguments.
 * The embeddings for the WHURS19 dataset are already uploaded to the repository for reference.